 Reasons for having a conversation about care

-There are likely to be many reasons for why you need to talk sensitively with the person you’re caring for about their future.
+There are likely to be many reasons for why you need to talk sensitively with a loved one about their future.

-It might be that they approach you to discuss care options, or to ask for your help and advice.
+It might be that they start the conversation about care options or to ask for your help and advice.
 But in many cases it’s likely to be you and other friends or family members who are the first to recognise problems, or realise that changes need to be made.

 We had always talked as a family about planning for disabilities, and my parents realised that a property miles from anywhere wasn’t suitable in their seventies.

-The sooner you talk about it, the sooner you can identify the problems and help your loved one to do something about them.
+The sooner you talk about it, the sooner you can identify the problems and help your family member or friend to do something about them.
 This also gives them time to consider all the available options, rather than having to make a rushed decision because their living situation has become critical.

-- They seem to be struggling with everyday tasks and may need organise home care
+- They seem to be struggling with everyday tasks and may need to organise home care.

 - You have concerns over their ability to drive safely.